 The above logical model is built based on the following considerations.
 First, the existence of fallstreak clouds, which represent a reduced-scale version of the same effect.
 Fallstreak clouds, also known as hole-punch clouds, are examples of vortices created by aircraft as they pass through the cloud layer (Figure 5).
-Surrounding clouds are drawn toward the vortices, and, because these both contain high concentrations of potential condensation nuclei and are of sufficiently high temperature to melt cloud-born ice molecules, they produce condensation that falls to Earth as rain, snow, or hail (?; ?).
+Surrounding clouds are drawn toward the vortices, and, because these both contain high concentrations of potential condensation nuclei and are of sufficiently high temperature to melt cloud-born ice molecules, they produce condensation that falls to Earth as rain, snow, or hail (Heymsfield et al., 2010; Heymsfield et al., 2011).